openlegend/core-rules/core/SRD.md

 ## Step 1: Choose Attributes

 Attributes are the backbone of every character in *Open Legend*.
-They define what your character can and can’t do--the spheres he excels in, as well as his greatest weaknesses.
+They define what your character can and can’t do--the spheres they excel in, as well as their greatest weaknesses.
 Whenever your character attempts a heroic action in Open Legend, you’ll look to your attributes to see how well you succeed or fail.

 In *Open Legend*, attributes are divided into four categories: physical, social, mental, and extraordinary.